DmytroHalai/Object261/README.md

-This is a project of our team "Object 261"
+This is a project of team "Object 261"